jvalderrama/devo/README.md

 In order to accomplish all the challenge, it has been divided into three main points:
 1. (Incubation): Localhost development, tools, build and deploy application, plus package python pplication to distribute over Pypi Server
-2. (Dockerization): Dockerized application, continuous integration and deployment pipeline using Jenkinsfile
+2. (Dockerization): Dockerized application, continuous integration and deployment pipeline using a Jenkinsfile
 3.

 # 1. Incubation